Walkthrough guide for Google Threat Intelligence group administrators

 Service account information

-In addition to users, a group could also have service accounts which are very useful for tasks automation since they are unaffected by people changes, as they are not tied to any specific individual and they don't require an email address to be created.
+Apart from users, a group could also have service accounts which are very useful for tasks automation since they are unaffected by people changes, as they are not tied to any specific individual and they don't require an email address to be created.
 This makes them a more reliable and consistent way to grant access to automation resources than user accounts.
+Service accounts are listed on the Service accounts section available on the USERS tab where group admins can check their IDs.

 API notions

 In addition to the web interface there is a set of API v3 endpoints designed to automate most administrative tasks (more on this later) under the same server URL https://www.virustotal.com/api/v3/.
-These endpoints are shown on the "USERS & GROUPS ADMINISTRATION" section of the Google Threat Intelligence API v3 documentation - please note that NOT all of them require administrator privileges.
+These endpoints are shown on the "USERS & GROUPS ADMINISTRATION" section of the Google Threat Intelligence API v3 documentation - please note that NOT all of them require group administrator privileges.
+Their usage requires authentication/authorization through the admin's API key that can be found here (or on the navigator bar at the left -> API key menu option).

 Everything a Google Threat Intelligence Admin can do

 As we discussed, almost every action can be performed in 2 ways: via web interface and via API v3 requests.
-We grouped all actions reserved for administrator users in the following categories.
+We grouped all actions reserved for group administrator users in the following categories.

 1. Group members management